-IMPFLAG = 5 complete MPC data through capitation imputation
+IMPFLAG = 5 complete MPC data through capitation imputation (not applicable to ER events)

-2.5.6.5 Flat Fee Expenditures
+2.5.6.4 Flat Fee Expenditures

 The approach used to count expenditures for flat fees was to place the expenditure on the first visit of the flat fee group.
-The remaining visits have zero facility payments, physician's expenditures may still be present.
+The remaining visits have zero facility payments, while physician's expenditures may still be present.
 Thus, if the first visit in the flat fee group occurred prior to 2018, all of the events that occurred in 2018 will have zero payments.
 Conversely, if the first event in the flat fee group occurred at the end of 2018, the total expenditure for the entire flat fee group will be on that event, regardless of the number of events it covered after 2018.
 See Section 2.5.5 for details on the flat fee variables.

-2.5.6.6 Zero Expenditures
+2.5.6.5 Zero Expenditures

 There are some medical events reported by respondents where the payments were zero.
-Zero payment events can occur in MEPS for the following reasons: (1) the visit was covered under a flat fee arrangement (flat fee payments are included only on the first event covered by the arrangement), (2) there was no charge for a follow-up visit, (3) the provider was never paid directly for services provided by an individual, insurance plan, or other source, (4) the charges were included in another bill, or (5) the event was paid through government or privately funded research or clinical trials.
+Zero payment events can occur in MEPS for the following reasons: (1) the visit was covered under a flat fee arrangement (flat fee payments are included only on the first event covered by the arrangement), (2) there was no charge for a follow-up visit, (3) the provider was never paid by an individual, insurance plan, or other source for services provided, (4) charges were included in the bill for a subsequent hospital admission (emergency room events only), or (5) the event was paid for through government or privately-funded research or clinical trials.

-2.5.6.7 Discount Adjustment Factor
+2.5.6.6 Discount Adjustment Factor